-I had a major sensitivity to dairy and gluten, and getting off both of these foods helped me get rid of the acid reflux I had been battling for over three years.
+I had a major sensitivity to dairy and gluten, and getting off of both of these foods helped me get rid of the acid reflux I had been battling for over three years.
 Changing my diet also helped me eliminate my bloating, symptoms of irritable bowel syndrome, anxiety, nasal congestion, and even carpal tunnel.

-For years, I thought that eating whole wheat cereal or granola with nuts, fruit, and fat free milk was a healthy breakfast, but this was essentially like giving myself poison!
+For years, I thought that eating whole wheat cereal or granola with nuts, fruit, and fat-free milk was a healthy breakfast, but this was essentially like giving myself poison!

 The interesting thing I learned about inflammatory foods in listening to my body, and later in working with clients, is that each of them may manifest as symptoms in different parts of our bodies.
 For example, gluten made me bloated and tired, dairy made me experience acid reflux and hand tingling, nuts made me emotional and caused me to have breakouts, and too many fruits made me anxious and tired.

-I had heard that following a gluten free diet would help heal a multitude of health problems, but I came to understand that it was much more complicated than that.
+I had heard that following a gluten-free diet would help heal a multitude of health problems, but I came to understand that it was much more complicated than that.
 I’ve seen many people go on very restrictive diets and continue to feel bad because they continue eating their reactive foods.

 Each individual will need to tailor their own diet to their body’s needs.
-The first step in designing a diet that works for you is to figure out which foods your body is sensitive to.
+The first step in designing a diet that works for you, is to figure out which foods your body is sensitive to.
 And the best place to start is with an elimination diet.
 The elimination diet, when followed for just three weeks, can be the key to eliminating thyroid symptoms!

-In this article, I’d like to dig deeper into:
+In this article, I’d like to address:

 - What does an elimination diet consist of?

 - Why are food sensitivities such a problem in Hashimoto’s?

 What is the Elimination Diet?